 - Lake Erie - Things are getting a little bigger, as the second of the Great Lakes that we'll pass on this trip is also the second smallest but still jumps to number 10 on the worldwide rankings.

 - Detroit, Michigan - The largest and most populous city in the state of Michigan.
-Famed for its history in both the music and automotive industries, Detroit is a city that hit a rough patch in the last couple of decades, but with billion dollar investments to the downtown area, it is quickly turning things around and becoming a wonderful city to visit again.
+Famed for its history in both the music and automotive industries, Detroit is a city that hit a rough patch in the last couple of decades, but with billion-dollar investments in the downtown area, it is quickly turning things around and becoming a wonderful city to visit again.

 - Lake Michigan - The last of the three Great lakes we pass on our journey.
 Only the third largest of the 5 but considering it still ranks as the 5th largest lake in the world, it shows you just how massive the two we won't see on this trip actually are.